Virginia Car Shipping: 2026 Costs & Routes

 Discover interesting insights about the state you're shipping to or from

-• Birthplace of Presidents: Virginia has produced more U.S. Presidents than any other state, including George Washington, Thomas Jefferson, and James Madison.
+• The Birthplace of Presidents: Virginia has produced more U.S. Presidents than any other state, including George Washington, Thomas Jefferson, and James Madison, earning it a special place in American history.

-• Mild Climate: Virginia experiences four distinct seasons with moderate winters and warm summers, making it comfortable for vehicle transport year-round.
+• Mild Climate: Virginia experiences four distinct seasons with moderate winters and warm summers, making it comfortable for year-round living and vehicle transportation.

 Car Shipping 101